 No one will care more about your money than you

 No one will have more of a vested interest in your money than you will.
 Even people that get paid to manage your money won’t.
 So, although it is not required to be expert, it is important to know what you are invested in and how these investments are doing over time.
+So educate yourself.
+Learn how to buy bitcoins and what stocks do what.
+Take an active interest in how your money is doing.
 It is also important to know the fees and transaction costs incurred when investing and how this affects your overall investment growth.

 Be patient, wealth doesn’t happen overnight